AmineBenz0/HelpDesk_Multi_Agent_System/README.md

    - Authenticates with Gmail using OAuth 2.0
    - Monitors specified inbox for new emails
    - Classifies emails as Incidents or Demandes
-   - Extracts user information and ticket details
+   - Processes through multi-stage extraction pipeline:
+     - Field extraction (user details, request info)
+     - Subcategory extraction with rules-based validation
+     - Priority detection with contextual analysis
-   - Creates appropriate tickets in the management system
+   - Creates tickets with appropriate status tracking
    - Sends follow-up emails for missing information
+   - Monitors for user responses and updates ticket accordingly
    - Logs all activities and results

-## 🔧 Agent Descriptions
+## 🔧 Agent Architecture

-The system uses several specialized agents, each with a specific role:
+The system uses specialized agents, each handling a specific aspect of the workflow:

 - **ClassificationAgent**: Determines whether an email is an incident or a service request
-- **IncidentAgent**: Processes technical issues, classifies into subcategories, creates tickets
-- **DemandeAgent**: Handles service requests and information inquiries
+- **TicketCreationAgent**: Creates initial ticket structure from email content
-- **UserInfoExtractor**: Extracts and structures user information from emails
+- **FieldExtractionAgent**: Extracts essential information fields from email content
+- **SubcategoryExtractionAgent**: Identifies appropriate subcategory for the ticket
+- **PriorityDetectionAgent**: Analyzes content to determine appropriate priority level
+- **ResponseMonitors**: Track user replies to follow-up emails
+  - **UserResponseMonitor**: Processes general user responses
+  - **SubcategoryResponseMonitor**: Handles subcategory confirmation responses
-- **FollowUpManager**: Identifies missing information and generates follow-up emails
+- **Follow-Up Agents**: Generate specialized follow-up emails for missing information
+  - **MissingFieldsFollowUpAgent**: Follows up on incomplete basic information
+  - **MissingSubcategoryFollowUpAgent**: Requests clarification on ticket category
+  - **PriorityFollowUpAgent**: Seeks clarification on urgency when unclear
+  - **ConfirmSubcategoryFollowUpAgent**: Confirms subcategory selection with user

 ## 📊 System Architecture